COMMONWEALTH PARTY

 (45 years) / 3 = 15 years

 Therefore, we desire that candidates for Congress will have spent at most somewhere near 15 years in political office by the end of their final term.
-Remember that is a maximum we allow.
+Remember, that approximation will be a maximum we allow.
 We expect others to have served fewer years to varying degrees across the gamut before leaving Congress for good.
 This along with the term and fallow specifications helps prevent serving in Congress in an entrenched fashion and works against fulfilling political careerism in the body.

-Secondly, despite all those efforts it is still possible for younger candidates to occupy Congressional office and have at the end of their term a higher ratio of their total public office years to their real-world working experience years.
+Secondly, despite all those efforts it is still possible for younger candidates to occupy congressional office and have a higher ratio of their total public office years to their real-world working experience years.
 Under this plan as it is so far, even though all candidates in the end have spent at most near a third of the rough average working life in public office, they may still have had along the way significant periods where their public office duration was greater or equal compared to time spent in jobs/careers or other real-life qualifications up to that point in their lives.
-To address this we promote the following further restrictions which cap public office time accrued by the end of term to 40% of their spent working-life years indexed to age 20.
-From there, any candidate whose time out of public office consists of substantially less real-world working experience should be further scrutinized with some allowances made for Bachelors, Masters, Doctorates, medical schools, charity work, child rearing, household management, administering an estate, allowable period of civic work, etc. The greater scrutiny should apply more to the over-privileged inheritance or spoiled celebrity types and long-term welfare recipients all with regard to their character, values, work ethic and ideology.
-The following table exhibits the basic restrictions:
+To address this we promote the following further restriction which caps public office time accrued by the end of any term to 40% of their spent working-life years indexed to age 20.

 AGGREGATE PUBLIC OFFICE